Sengkey/Qantas-hotel-frontend-test/README.md

 # Price sorting
 For the price sorting functionality, I used an external library called [lodash/orderBy](https://lodash.com/docs/4.17.15#orderBy) to perform nested object values comparison.

+# Future improvement
+I am happy to adapt my code to use Typescript instead of PropTypes.

+I have tested my app on Google Chrome, Firefox and Safari browser.

-I hope you capture my approach in this small code challenge.
+I hope you can capture my approach and thinking method in this small code challenge and can meet your standard.

 Many thanks,
 Reg